S. Yizhar

 Yizhar Smilansky (יִזְהָר סְמִילַנְסְקִי; 27 September 1916 – 21 August 2006), known by his pen name S. Yizhar, was an Israeli writer and politician.
 Widely regarded as one of the preeminent figures in Israeli literature, he was awarded the Israel Prize in 1959 for fine literature.
 He was also awarded several other prizes of national distinction.
-In his political life, Yizhar served in the Knesset under Mapai almost continuously from 1949–1967.
+Yizhar served in the Knesset under Mapai party almost continuously from 1949 to 1967.

 Biography

 Yizhar Smilansky was born in Rehovot to a family of writers.
 His great-uncle was Israeli writer Moshe Smilansky.
 His father, Zev Zass Smilensky, was also a writer.
 After the end of World War I, the family moved to Tel Aviv where Yizhar attended the Balfour school.
 The family returned to Rehovot when he was 11.
 After earning a degree in education from the Beit Hakerem Seminar in Jerusalem, Yizhar taught in Yavniel, Ben Shemen, Hulda, and Rehovot.
 He served as an intelligence officer in the Israel Defense Forces during the 1948 Arab–Israeli War.

 Yizhar married Noemi Wellman (or Wollman) in 1942.
 They had three children, Yisrael (born 1942), Hila (born 1944), and Ze'ev (born 1954).